Warden vs Uptime Kuma: The Next-Generation Upgrade

 uptime monitoring comparison open source

 Uptime Kuma is the most popular self-hosted uptime monitoring tool.
 It’s easy to set up, has a clean UI, and works well for small deployments.
-Warden builds on the same idea but solves Uptime Kuma’s core limitations: single-region monitoring and limited scalability.
+Warden builds on the same idea but solves Uptime Kuma’s core limitations: no multi-user support, no REST API, no PostgreSQL, no SSO, and limited scalability.

 TL;DR Comparison